 Liquidity risk is the risk that the Group will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Group's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Group's reputation.

-The following are the contractual maturities of financial liabilities (except for put option liability for 31 December 2022, see below), including estimated interest payments and excluding the impact of netting agreements.
+The following are the contractual maturities of financial liabilities, including estimated interest payments and excluding the impact of netting agreements.